Audiveris/audiveris/docs/_pages/main/limitations.md

 Apart from this curtesy case, the user will have to manually enter the missing key change on every staff.

+TODO: check if engine does not detect key sig changes.

 #### Opposed Stems

 We can have two head chords with up and down stems that are located in such a way that they seem